hodzanassredin/hodzanassredin.github.com/_posts/2015-06-02-distributed_done_right_3.md

                             loop ())
     member x.Log msg = logger.Post(msg)
 {% endhighlight %}
 This simple actor are wrapped into a class and can be used as a regular object.
+More info in [blog posts](http://blogs.msdn.com/b/dsyme/archive/2010/02/15/async-and-parallel-design-patterns-in-f-part-3-agents.aspx) form  Don Syme's WebLog.
 Mailbox proccesor has no built in ability to be distributed.

-More info in a [blog posts](http://blogs.msdn.com/b/dsyme/archive/2010/02/15/async-and-parallel-design-patterns-in-f-part-3-agents.aspx) form  Don Syme's WebLog.
+2. [FSharp.CloudAgent](http://isaacabraham.github.io/FSharp.CloudAgent/) - uses Azure Service Bus as a tansport.
+More info [Distributing the F# Mailbox Processor](https://cockneycoder.wordpress.com/2014/12/04/distributing-the-f-mailbox-processor/)
+{% highlight fsharp %}
+open FSharp.CloudAgent
+open FSharp.CloudAgent.Messaging
+open FSharp.CloudAgent.Connections

+// Standard Azure Service Bus connection string let serviceBusConnection = ServiceBusConnection "servicebusconnectionstringgoeshere"

+// A DTO
+type Person = { Name : string; Age : int }

+// A function which creates an Agent on demand. let createASimpleAgent agentId =
+    MailboxProcessor.Start(fun inbox ->
+        async {
+            while true do
+                let! message = inbox.Receive()
+                printfn "%s is %d years old." message.Name message.Age })

+// Create a worker cloud connection to the Service Bus Queue "myMessageQueue" let cloudConnection = WorkerCloudConnection(serviceBusConnection, Queue "myMessageQueue")

+// Start listening!
+A local pool of agents will be created that will receive messages.
+// Service bus messages will be automatically deserialised into the required message type.
+ConnectionFactory.StartListening(cloudConnection, createASimpleAgent >> BasicCloudAgent)
+{% endhighlight %}
-2. Orleans.
+3. Orleans.
 Orleans is an actors framework from Microsoft.
+It's main ideas are virtual actors and actor representation as an OOP class.
+##Virtual actors
+> 1. Perpetual existence: actors are purely logical
+> entities that always exist, virtually.
+An actor cannot be
+> explicitly created or destroyed and its virtual existence is
+> unaffected by the failure of a server that executes it.
+> Since actors always exist, they are always addressable.
+> 2. Automatic instantiation: Orleans’ runtime
+> automatically creates in-memory instances of an actor
+> called activations.
+At any point in time an actor may
+> have zero or more activations.
+An actor will not be
+> instantiated if there are no requests pending for it.
+When
+> a new request is sent to an actor that is currently not
+> instantiated, the Orleans runtime automatically creates
+> an activation by picking a server, instantiating on that
+> server the .NET object that implements the actor, and
+> invoking its ActivateAsync method for initialization.
+If
+> the server where an actor currently is instantiated fails,
+> the runtime will automatically re-instantiate it on a new
+> server on its next invocation.
+This means that Orleans
+> has no need for supervision trees as in Erlang [3] and
+> Akka [2], where the application is responsible for recreating
+> a failed actor.
+An unused actor’s in-memory
+> 3 instance is automatically reclaimed as part of runtime
+> resource management.
+When doing so Orleans invokes
+> the DeactivateAsync method, which gives the actor an
+> opportunity to perform a cleanup operation.
+> 3. Location transparency: an actor may be
+> instantiated in different locations at different times, and
+> sometimes might not have a physical location at all.
+An
+> application interacting with an actor or running within an
+> actor does not know the actor’s physical location.
+This is
+> similar to virtual memory, where a given logical memory
+> page may be mapped to a variety of physical addresses
+> over time, and may at times be “paged out” and not
+> mapped to any physical address.
+Just as an operating
+> system pages in a memory page from disk automatically,
+> the Orleans runtime automatically instantiates a noninstantiated
+> actor upon a new request
+> 4. Automatic scale out: Currently, Orleans supports
+> two activation modes for actor types: single activation
+> mode (default), in which only one simultaneous
+> activation of an actor is allowed, and stateless worker
+> mode, in which many independent activations of an actor
+> are created automatically by Orleans on-demand (up to a
+> limit) to increase throughput.
+“Independent” implies that
+> there is no state reconciliation between different
+> activations of the same actor.
+Therefore, the stateless
+> worker mode is appropriate for actors with immutable or
+> no state, such as an actor that acts as a read-only cache

-It\s main idea is virtual actors and actors representation in an OOP style.
-So it has main aim: simplify distributed programming for developers without any knowledge of distributed programming and messaging patterns.
+So in short it has main aim: simplify distributed programming for developers without any knowledge of distributed programming and messaging patterns.
 So they are created an abstraction on top of actors.
 Imho it is something like Asp.Net WebForms which emulates statefull controls and pages on top of stateless protocol.
 Web forms are simple on start but is a total mess in a difficult scenarios.
 Ajax UpdatePanel is a monster, it sometimes trying to catch me in my nightmares.
 Orleans uses code generation for proxy classes creation and usese custom task scheduler.
-Both of them have some drawbacks. traction when you use uncontrolled library which usese Task.Run which uses thread poll scheduler.
-More info [here](https://github.com/dotnet/orleans/issues/38).
-There is a project [Orleankka](https://github.com/yevhen/Orleankka)which tries to remove some problems and do orleans programming more functional.
+Both of them have some drawbacks.
+It is not an easy taks to use fshrp Async with custom task scheduler More info [here](https://github.com/dotnet/orleans/issues/38) and [here](http://stackoverflow.com/questions/24813359/translating-async-await-c-sharp-code-to-f-with-respect-to-the-scheduler).
+There is a project [Orleankka](https://github.com/yevhen/Orleankka)which tries to address some problems and do orleans programming more akka like.
 Simple Hello World actor in orleans
 {% highlight fsharp %}
 open System